 Gartner, Forrester, IDC, and other analyst firms have been doing a serious job evaluating vendors in the low-code space for the past three years, with an increasing level of scrutiny.

 For example, the review process for a recent Gartner Magic Quadrant involved 361 evaluation criteria (182 on Product, 78 on Execution, and 101 on Vision).
-The overall picture resulting from these vendor/platform evaluations is what gets depicted in a Gartner Magic Quadrant or a Forrester Wave.
-So, you really can benefit from the hard work the analysts did to separate the low-code platforms Leaders, Laggards and Lemmings. 🙂
+The overall picture resulting from these vendor/platform evaluations is what gets depicted in a Gartner Magic Quadrant or a Forrester Wave for Low-Code Development Platforms.
+So, you really can benefit from the hard work the analysts did to separate the low-code platforms Leaders, Laggards and Lemmings. :-)

 So, Are We There Yet?